Which of the following is a key difference between plant and anim... | Channels for Pearson+

 1

-Identify the key organelles and structures that differentiate plant cells from animal cells.
+Identify the key organelles and structures present in both plant and animal cells.
+Both types of cells have mitochondria, a nucleus, and other organelles like the endoplasmic reticulum and Golgi apparatus.

-Understand that chloroplasts are organelles found in plant cells that are responsible for photosynthesis, and they are not present in animal cells.
+Understand the unique structures in plant cells.
+Plant cells have a cell wall, chloroplasts, and a large central vacuole, which are not found in animal cells.

-Recognize that both plant and animal cells have mitochondria, which are the powerhouses of the cell, responsible for energy production.
+Recognize the unique structures in animal cells.
+Animal cells have lysosomes and centrioles, which are not typically found in plant cells.

-Note that plant cells have a rigid cell wall made of cellulose, which provides structural support, whereas animal cells do not have a cell wall.
+Evaluate the options given in the problem.
+The statement 'Plant cells have chloroplasts, while animal cells do not' is correct because chloroplasts are responsible for photosynthesis and are unique to plant cells.

 Watch next